The exhaust gas recirculation (EGR) valve, does exactly what the name implies. It circulates, exhaust gas, for a second time.

 Exhaust Gas Recirculation (EGR) Valve, Failure Symptoms

 Most (EGR) valve failures happen, because the valve itself gets, stuck open or closed.
-This is due to, a build up of soot particulates, carbon deposits and a sticky, tar like substance.
-So, a faulty (EGR) valve, should cause, an ‘engine check’ light to turn on.
+This is due to, a build up of soot, carbon deposits, and a sticky tar like substance.
+So, a faulty (EGR) valve, should cause, a check engine light to turn on.
 And, may even set a engine code.
 P0400 Through P0499 – Auxiliary Emissions Controls

-This is to inform the driver, that something that affects the engine’s emissions, is not working correctly.
-However, before getting to total failure, the (EGR) valve will slowly degrade in operation.
+This is to inform the driver, that something that affects the emissions system, is not working correctly.
+However, before getting to a total failure, the (EGR) valve will slowly degrade in operation.

 As a result, causing it to react, slower to input and partially stick.
-If the valve is stuck fully closed, it would cause higher temperatures within the cylinder, theoretically leading to knocking.
+And, if the valve is stuck closed, it would cause higher temperatures within the cylinder, theoretically leading to spark knock.

-However, as most modern engines have knock sensors, they’ll most likely adapt and it probably won’t feel all that different.
+However, as most modern engines have knock sensors, and they’ll most likely adapt.
+So, it probably won’t feel all that different.
 Most likely it will stick open, when it should not.
 Causing, a rough idle, leading to a reduction in performance.

 This degradation over time, will be slow, but should be noticeable.
 It will also mean, worse fuel economy.
-Carbon deposits accumulate rapidly, especially if most of your driving happens, within the city and short trips.
-This driving pattern, doesn’t allow the engine to reach, operating temperature and run long enough to, remove harmful carbon deposits.
+Carbon deposits build up rapidly, especially if most of your driving happens are, within the city and short trips.
+This driving pattern, doesn’t allow the engine to reach, operating temperature and run long enough, to remove harmful carbon deposits.

 Exhaust Gas Recirculation (EGR) Valve, Cleaning